Pentagonal Prism Surface Area Calculator

 Where pentagonal prism surface matters:

 - Decorative column wraps.
-Veneer, vinyl, paint coverage for five-sided architectural columns.
+Veneer, vinyl or paint coverage for five-sided architectural columns.

 - Custom packaging.
-Some artisan candle and soap packaging uses pentagonal-prism boxes.
+Artisan candle and soap boxes are sometimes pentagonal prisms.

 Comparing to other regular prism surfaces:

-For the same edge length a and prism length L, n-sided regular prisms have surface area:
+For the same edge length a and prism length L, an n-sided regular prism has surface area (two ends plus n rectangles):

 The end-to-side ratio: